Caregiver Respite & Peace of Mind

 When an individual’s blood pressure, blood oxygen level, or blood sugar levels exceed the set parameters of what is normal for that individual

-Donna’s mother was fiercely independent and did want to end up in a nursing home or assisted living facility.
+Donna’s mother was fiercely independent and did not want to end up in a nursing home or assisted living facility.
 Donna knew that her mother wanted to live at home, yet she was concerned about her mother’s history of falls and blood clots.
 Her mother had a personal panic button, but Donna knew this would not be enough to address her concerns.
 Donna chose a SimplyHome system that used discreet sensors and specific rules to generate notifications to family members via text, email, or phone call.

 Donna received alerts if her mother left her bed at night and did not return, or if she stayed more than 2 hours in her chair, because of the risk of blood clots.
 Donna says that technology enabled her mother to age gracefully in her own home: “Without this system, it would have been impossible for my mother to have lived out her life in her home.
 It was a true comfort and blessing.”